 2. Rose is a 50% partner in Wren Partnership.
 During the year, Wren earned net profit of \$100,000 (\$210,000 gross income - \$110,000 operating expenses) and distributed \$20,000 to each partner.
 Rose must report Wren Partnership profit of \$20,000 on her Federal income tax return.
-FALSE

 3. Rajib is the sole shareholder of Robin Corporation, a calendar year S corporation.
 Robin earned net profit of \$350,000 (\$520,000 gross income - \$170,000 operating expenses) and distributed \$80,000 to Rajib.
 Rajib must report Robin Corporation profit of \$350,000 on his Federal income tax return.
-TRUE

 4. Donald owns a 60% interest in a partnership that earned \$230,000 in the current year.
 He also owns 60% of the stock in a C corporation that earned \$230,000 during the year.
 Donald received \$50,000 in distributions from each of the two entities during the year.
 With respect to this information, Donald must report \$188,000 of income on his individual income tax return for the year.
-TRUE

-5. Quail Corporation is a C corporation with net income of \$300,000 during 2011.
-If Quail paid dividends of \$50,000 to its shareholders, the corporation must pay tax on \$300,000 of net income.
-Shareholders must report the \$50,000 of dividends as income.
+5. Quail Corporation is a C corporation with net income of \$125,000 during the current year.
+If Quail paid dividends of \$25,000 to its shareholders, the corporation must pay tax on \$100,000 of net income.
+Shareholders must report the \$25,000 of dividends as income.

 6. Eagle Company, a partnership, had a short-term capital loss of \$10,000 during the year.
 Aaron, who owns 25% of Eagle, will report \$2,500 of Eagle's short-term capital loss on his individual tax return.
-TRUE

 7. Katherine, the sole shareholder of Purple Corporation, a calendar year C corporation, has the corporation pay her a salary of \$450,000 in the current year.
 The Tax Court has held that \$150,000 represents unreasonable compensation.
 Purple Corporation's taxable income is unaffected by the Tax Court's determination.
-FALSE

-8. Double taxation of corporate income results because dividend distributions are included in a shareholder's gross income but are not deductible by the corporation.
-TRUE

-9. Jake, the sole shareholder of Peach Corporation, a C corporation, has the corporation pay him \$100,000.
+FALSE 8.
+Double taxation of corporate income results because dividend distributions are included in a shareholder's gross income but are not deductible by the corporation.
+TRUE 9.
+Jake, the sole shareholder of Peach Corporation, a C corporation, has the corporation pay him \$100,000.
 For tax purposes, Jake would prefer to have the payment treated as salary instead of dividend.
-FALSE

-10. Thrush Corporation files Form 1120, which reports taxable income of \$110,000.
-The corporation's tax is \$26,150.

-11. The corporate marginal tax rates range from 10% to 39%, while the individual marginal tax rates range from 15% to 35%.

-12. There is no Federal income tax assessed on partnerships (including those formed as LLCs) or S corporations.
-Since all states follow the Federal approach as to entity taxation, state income taxation is a neutral factor in the selection of an entity form.
-FALSE

-13. Under the "check-the-box" Regulations, a single-member LLC that fails to elect to be to treated as a corporation will be taxed as a sole proprietorship.
-TRUE

-14. As a general rule, a personal service corporation (PSC) must use a calendar year as its accounting period.
+FALSE 10.
+Thrush Corporation files Form 1120, which reports taxable income of \$200,000.
+The corporation's tax is \$56,250.
+FALSE 11.
+The corporate marginal income tax rates range from 10% to 35%, while the individual marginal income tax rates range from 15% to 39%.
+FALSE 12.
+Employment taxes apply to all entity forms of operating a business.
+As a result, employment taxes are a neutral factor in selecting the most tax effective form of operating a business.
+FALSE 13.
+Under the "check-the-box" Regulations, a two-owner LLC that fails to elect to be to treated as a corporation will be taxed as a sole proprietorship.
+FALSE 14.
+As a general rule, a personal service corporation (PSC) must use a calendar year as its accounting period.
 TRUE